vnczalt-17/project_7/python/hands-on/flask-01-hello-world-app-on-ec2-linux2/README.md

 - Enable the web application to be run in main, so that it can be reached from anywhere from port 80.

-- Save the complete code as `hello-world-app.py` file under `hands-on-flask-01-hello-world-app-on-ec2-linux2` folder.
+- Save the complete code as `hello-world-app.py` file under `hands-on/flask-01-hello-world-app-on-ec2-linux2` folder.

-- Add and commit `hello-world-app.py` on local repo
+- Add and commit all changes on local repo

 - Push `hello-world-app.py` to remote repo `clarusway-python-workshop` on GitHub.